eccentricdevotion/TARDIS-SoundResourcePack/README.md

 # TARDIS-Sounds

 A TARDIS based resource pack for the [TARDIS](http://dev.bukkit.org/bukkit-plugins/tardis/) Bukkit plugin.
 This pack provides the sounds to make your TARDIS sound like the real deal.
+There is also a [Bedrock version](https://github.com/eccentricdevotion/TARDIS-SoundResourcePack-Bedrock).

 ## Installation